cockroachdb/docs/v2.0/upgrade-cockroach-version.md

     ~~~
     </div>

-5. Start the node to have it rejoin the cluster:
+5. Start the node to have it rejoin the cluster.

     Without a process manager like `systemd`, use this command: